 Held at each Yamahoko float location

-In the evening, the area around Shijo-dori Street will be blocked off to cars, and the streets will be full of people.
+In the evening, the area around Shijo-dori Street will be blocked off to cars (planned only for July 15th and 16th), and the streets will be full of people.
 At each Yamahoko float location, the floats and their spears will be lavishly decorated, and “komagata” lanterns will be lit.
 With the streets lined with stalls, and the bells and whistles of Gion Matsuri Festival music playing, the festive atmosphere will reach its climax.

 Festival-goers will be able to enjoy the twilight mood of the festival somewhat more leisurely on the 14th.
 People will also be able to get a good look at the important Naginata, Tsuki, and Kanko floats lined up on Shijo-dori Street before evening.
 Floats can be seen in all directions at the intersection of Shijo-dori and Muromachi-dori Streets, which is known as the “Hoko Float Crossing.”
 With the purchase of a special charm, festival-goers are allowed to climb up into the Tsuki, Kikusui, and some other floats.